-Non-federal private educational student loans are offered by banks or lending institutions to help students and parents bridge the gap between the cost of education and the amount of financial aid received.
-These are private supplemental loans that are NOT guaranteed by the federal government.
-Terms and conditions can vary according to specific lender guidelines.
+- Alternative Private Education Loans are offered by banks or lending institutions such as credit unions to help bridge the gap between the cost of education and the amount of financial aid received.

-Non-federal alternative loans can vary widely in their terms and conditions (such as interest rates, repayment terms, and fees).
-General characteristics of alternative loans are:
+- Alternative Private Education Loans can vary widely in their terms and conditions (such as interest rates, repayment terms, and fees).

-Borrowers may choose any participating lender when borrowing through the non-federal alternative loan programs.
+Borrowers may choose any participating lender when borrowing through the Alternative Private Education Loan programs.
 In order to assist students who would like guidance in selecting a lender, we have developed a list of commonly-used lenders.
-We encourage you to compare these and other lenders and choose those whose repayment, services and benefits meet your needs.
+We encourage you to compare these and other lenders and choose those whose repayment, services, and benefits meet your needs.

-Once again, borrowers may choose any lender, even if the lenders not identified on the lender list.
+Once again, borrowers may choose any lender, even if the lender is not identified on the lender list.

-Students should contact lenders directly about non-federal alternative loans.
+Students should contact lenders directly about Alternative Private Education Loans.
 Students are permitted by law to choose any lender they wish for their educational cost needs.

 - Does the loan have any front or back-end fees?